Jobs are on the line at one of Northland's largest employers as the business looks to modernise its operations.

 "The mill's machinery and technology is old, despite investment in recent years the site presents health and safety challenges that need to be urgently addressed, and the mill's production is severely constrained by inadequate and uncertain log supply in Northland," he said.

-Speaking to the Herald this morning, Regional Economic Development Minister Shane Jones confirmed he had been interacting with the JNL executive team in regard to the proposed changes.
+this morning, Regional Economic Development Minister Shane Jones confirmed he had been interacting with the JNL executive team in regard to the proposed changes.

 Jones said that any job losses are always "extremely disappointing" but added the changes were necessary for the business to remain viable.

 Jones said he was heartened that the Japanese-based investors in the mill were willing to continue back the business in Kaitaia.

 Junken is owned by parent company WoodOne, which was founded Toshio Nakamoto in 1990.
 The company has invested over $700 million into its forest and processing operations in New Zealand in the past 20 years.

 Jones said that on his upcoming visit to Japan he would meet with the JNL owners and investors to discuss ongoing investment in New Zealand, particularly in Northland.